Bit-Quill/amazon-timestream-tools/tools/python/influx-migration/README.md

 You should now be ready, after completing setting up the [prerequisites](#preparation), to perform a migration.

-Perform the migration using the Influx migration script; the Influx migration script will perform health checks, ensure both source and destination instances are reachable, that buckets exists, that the required dependencies are installed, and will clearly indicate what kind of configuration errors are encountered, if any.
+Perform the migration using the Amazon Timestream for InfluxDB migration script; the Amazon Timestream for InfluxDB migration script will perform health checks, ensure both source and destination instances are reachable, that buckets exists, that the required dependencies are installed, and will clearly indicate what kind of configuration errors are encountered, if any.

 The following diagram outlines the structure of the above configuration: